Work and Play in Central Otago

 Keep your own record of what days you worked and the number of hours you worked each day.

-Please make sure you have an IRD number before you start work.
+Please make sure you have an IRD number and bank account before you start work.

 What to see and do in Central Otago